ndstudgov/Constitution/README.md

 removal, the same appointment procedure shall be followed as outlined in this
-Constitution for that position to find a
+Constitution for that position to find a replacement.
-36 Constitution of the Undergraduate Student Body 01/17/2017 replacement.
 The replacement shall be nominated within two academic weeks.
 (3) In the event of a vacancy in the office of